Trip Price: $85

 Type of Life Jacket required: Type 5 (guests cannot bring their own PFD's)

-Liability Waiver Required: yes (online here)
+Liability Waiver Required prior to trip: yes (online here)

 Special Note: Washington State does not have a government operated guides and outfitters licensing board.
 Whitewater Classification is subjective and often times misleading.
 If you do not fully understand the classification for yourself, it is best not left up to chance.
 What is often referred to as "Class 5" whitewater is considered class 3 or 4 by other, often more experienced boaters who have a larger and more apt perspective on the matter.
 For a closer study of river difficulty and risk, please visit our safety informative page.